-The Reading Game is one of those fantastic brands that I met while I was at EDexpo in Atlanta.
-Maybe because my son in kindergarten is working hard on reading I was extra excited when I saw how this game worked.
+The Reading Game is one of those fantastic brands that I discovered while I was at EDexpo in Atlanta a few years ago.
+Maybe because my son was in kindergarten at the time working hard on reading, but I was extra excited when I saw how this game worked.
 It is SO fun, rewarding, and definitely has a more “big kid” feel to reading than BOB books.
 I immediately knew my son would go nuts over it.
+Since then (now that he’s 12!)
+I’ve also used this reading game with my daughter to engage her in reading practice at home.
 The outside of the game box didn’t really draw me into it but don’t judge a book by it’s cover! (er….a game!)

 Not only is the book a large size like an older child’s book (not the tiny “See Jane Run” books) but the illustrations are also fantastic!
 The entire book is only created using the memory card vocabulary words to ensure that the child can read it.
 My son noticed right away that it was like a “real” book, not a “baby” book as he calls his BOB books at school.

 Let me tell you a little about my son.
 He is a very smart child and ahead of the kids in his class, but he does NOT like to work at all – I can’t tell whether he is lazy or bored!
 Either way he hates being required to do school work of any kind.
 However the first day I showed him The Reading Game he literally spent FIVE STRAIGHT HOURS reading.
 I was absolutely floored.
 Every day he comes to me wanting to do more memory card games so he can get his books.
 I am incredibly proud of him.
 I don’t let him take the memory cards until he says aloud the vocabulary word every time he flips the card.

 After he earned his Skunk book he moved on to the Snake cards and book.